Columbia International University: Athletics

 The Columbia International (CIU) athletic teams are called the Rams.
 The university is a member of the Division I level of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Appalachian Athletic Conference (AAC) since the 2018–19 academic year.
 They are also a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the South Region of the Division I level.

-CIU currently competes in 13 intercollegiate athletic teams: Men's sports include baseball, basketball, cross country, golf, soccer, track & field and volleyball; while women's sports include basketball, cross country, soccer, softball, track & field and volleyball.
+CIU currently competes in 13 intercollegiate athletic teams: Men's sports include baseball, basketball, cross country, golf, soccer, and track & field; while women's sports include basketball, cross country, soccer, softball, track & field and volleyball.
+The university also competes in Esports, which is currently the only coed athletic team at CIU.

 Ben Lippen School

 The Ben Lippen School is a private, interdenominational Christian school located on the CIU campus.
 It was founded as a boarding school in Asheville, North Carolina, in the 1940s, but was moved to its current location in 1988, offering middle and high school programs.
 An elementary school away from the main CIU campus was begun in 1989, and in 2006, a main elementary school campus was completed on CIU grounds and classes began there in August.
 The schools are co-educational and feature a mix of commuting and resident students.
 The curriculum teaches subjects from an evangelical Christian worldview and includes Bible classes.
 Chapel is obligatory for students, faculty, and staff.
-In 2013, there were nearly 800 students enrolled at the school.
+In 2025, there were nearly 1,200 students enrolled at the school.